Using Angular CLI to get started with KeyLines

 npm install file:./keylines-#.#.#-#########.tgz

-Next, copy the resources below from the KeyLines package into your Angular application.
+Next, copy the resource below from the KeyLines package into your Angular application.

-The following commands, when run from inside the my-app directory, should copy these files to the correct location:
+The following command, when run from inside the my-app directory, should copy the file to the correct location:

 cp ./node_modules/keylines/angular/angular-keylines.ts ./src